Hair Loss (3)

 The Hasson and Wong Clinic is located in Vancouver, British Columbia, Canada.

+See a map and address information here.
 The majority of our clients visit us from the USA, other parts of Canada, Italy, the UK and Spain.

 Dr. Wong and Dr. Hasson have helped people from more than 70 countries.